twilio-professional-services/flex-project-template/README.md

 ```bash
 npm run start:local:v2
 ```
-or if you have renamed your plugin (v2 only)
+or if you have renamed your plugin (v2 only, this does not currently work for windows)
 ```bash
 npm run start:local
 ```